Character.

 Field Blends

-Traditionally, Douro vineyards were planted with dozens of varieties together.
-Today, both traditional blends and single-variety Touriga Nacional wines coexist.
+Traditionally, Douro vineyards were planted with dozens of varieties together in field blends.
+Today, both traditional blends and single-variety Touriga Nacional wines coexist, with the most serious producers often working with old-vine field blends that include Touriga Nacional alongside Touriga Franca, Tinta Roriz (Tempranillo), Tinta Cão, and Tinta Amarela.

 Food Pairings

-Touriga Nacional’s structure and intensity pair beautifully with:
+Touriga Nacional’s structure and intensity reward serious food.

 Beyond Portugal

 Touriga Nacional is now planted in Australia, California, and South Africa, where winemakers seek to capture its unique character.
-Portuguese plantings remain the benchmark.
+The Portuguese plantings remain the benchmark, but emerging Australian Touriga Nacional from McLaren Vale and South African examples from Stellenbosch are increasingly serious.
+Outside Portugal, the grape is still uncommon enough that bottles often deliver excellent value.

 Aging Potential